FMB strives to educate the communities we serve by providing

 – The Department of Elder Affairs

 This U.S. Small Business Administration (SBA) resource is for aspiring millennial entrepreneurs to acquire insight and aid them in their new business ventures.
-They have free online courses, a local resource finder and many more educational materials that can help a teenager with their start-up business.
+SBA has free online courses, a local resource finder, and other educational materials to assist entrepreneurs with starting a new business.

 –Starting & Managing